to sign up to participate in the project, click here.

 over time, the image, while still somewhat recognizable as a portrait of the individual user, becomes a warped and alternate representation of the self; the reduced, flattened version that is used as a basis for the extremely segmented experience that users have on the internet today.

-the first iteration of the project was completed in december of 2018 as a prototype, and was entirely based in the web browser; going forward, i will expand the work beyond the screen-based form in which it currently exists by working with volunteer participants to collect their data through the extension over a period of time ranging from a week to a month, and creating printed or sculptural representations of the generated clone portraits. by removing the portraits of the clones from the screen, a virtual world in which they typically reside, i aim to call into question the two-dimensionality of this view of our data-selves that is offered up to the world, through technology which ostensibly exists to personalize and tailor our experiences.
+the first iteration of the project was completed in december of 2018 as a prototype, and was entirely based in the web browser; over the last several months, i have been working with volunteer participants to use the extension for two weeks, generate a portrait from that data, and then speak to me about their experience with the project and their thoughts on dataveillance and the data clone concept. going forward, i will expand the work beyond the screen-based form in which it currently exists by creating printed or sculptural representations of the generated clone portraits. by removing the portraits of the clones from the screen, a virtual world in which they typically reside, i aim to call into question the two-dimensionality of this view of our data-selves that is offered up to the world, through technology which ostensibly exists to personalize and tailor our experiences.